- Accessible Raised Beds

 One Hundred Gardeners Strong

-In the mid seventies, just as community gardens started in Seattle, the Interbay P-Patchers began gardening on a thick clay cap of an old land fill between Queen Anne and Magnolia.
-The site was large, in the middle of a wasteland; phantom dumping was common; but, so were pheasants, quail, and songbirds.
+In the mid-seventies, just as community gardens started in Seattle, the Interbay P-Patchers began gardening on a thick clay cap of an old landfill between Queen Anne and Magnolia.
+The site was large, in the middle of a wasteland and phantom dumping was common; but, so were pheasants, quail, and songbirds.
 The sound of the rail yard was always near.
 The drainage on the clay was poor, but the gardeners were a hearty bunch, hauling mountains of organic materials to build up their soils.

-Then came the nineties, and visions of golf came ever nearer.
+Then came the nineties, and visions of a golf course planned for the P-Patch land came ever nearer.
 The City plan for the golf course was drawn; the gardens had to move!
 Bulldozers invaded the peaceful turf of Interbay.
 Gardeners, one hundred strong, moved plants to safety.
-As soon as the new garden site was ready with an army of wheelbarrows, they moved precious soil, lovingly built over many years, and plants collected from loved ones were then planted afresh in the "New Interbay P-Patch".
-Garden slaves, garden gnomes, garden heroes and heroines, garden fairies worked all through the summer of 1992 to make themselves a new home.
-A tool shed, always dreamed of, became a reality.
+As soon as the new garden site was ready, they moved precious soil and plants collected from loved ones to the "New Interbay P-Patch".
+Gardeners worked all through the summer of 1992 to make themselves a new home.
+A tool shed--always dreamed of--became a reality.
 A Food Bank collection station was built to hold the bounty of donations for delivery to those in need.
 Real compost bins graced the site.
 Fruit trees formed the foundation of an urban orchard.

-And today the Interbay P-Patch is a place of peace, beauty and productivity, designed and built by the many who cared passionately about preserving a place to grow food and friends!
-The year 2000 is not far away.
-Will they be a true Seattle garden?
-Selling lattes from their tool shed?
+And today the Interbay P-Patch is a place of peace, beauty and productivity.
+It was designed and built by the many who cared passionately about preserving a place to grow food and friends!